go-gorm/gorm.io/pages/docs/update.md

     return errors.New("role not allowed to change")
 	}

-  if tx.Statement.Changed("Name", "Admin") { // if Name or Role changed
+  if tx.Statement.Changed("Name", "Admin") { // if Name or Admin changed
     tx.Statement.SetColumn("Age", 18)
   }